bookofproofs/bookofproofs.github.io/_sources/history/18th-century/la-condamine.md

 * In 1743 La Condamine began his return journey which included a four month raft journey down the Amazon river.
 * He gave the first scientific account of the Amazon which he published as Journal du voyage fait par ordre du roi a l'équateur Ⓣ(A travel journal made by Royal order at the equator) (1751).
 * He had already published his map in Carte du cours du Maragnon ou de la Grande Rivière des Amazones Ⓣ(Map of the course of the Maranon or Great River of the Amazons) (1745).
-* of the course of a river that traverses vast lands nearly unknown to geographers.
 * La Condamine's account, however, is a mixture of accurate precision surveys and unverified reports of locals.
 * Many believe that he accepted such legends simply because they made his reports far more interesting and exciting to the French public.
 * La Condamine spent five months in Cayenne on his journey home and here he repeated Richer's experiments on the variation of weights at different latitudes.